affinipay/chargeio-net/README.md

 ```

 ## Usage
-The following example shows how to 1) exchange credit card details for a one-time token and 2) run a charge using that one-time token.

->We highly recommend masking payment details you collect using tokenization or saved cards/bank accounts.
-Refer to [`PaymentMethodService`](#PaymentMethodService) for more information.

->If you choose not to use tokens or saved cards/banks and plan on handling sensitive cardholder data yourself, you’ll need to implement robust security policies and comply with [more stringent PCI requirements](https://developers.affinipay.com/basics/overview.html#pci-compliance).
+You must tokenize all sensitive payment information before you submit it to AffiniPay.
+On your
+payment form, use AffiniPay’s hosted fields to secure payment data and call
+window.AffiniPay.HostedFields.getPaymentToken to create a one-time payment token.
+See
+["Creating payment forms using hosted fields"](https://developers.affinipay.com/collect/create-payment-form-hosted-fields.html).
+POST the token ID received to your C# application, and then perform the charge:

 ```
 try {
-    // Invoke the PaymentMethodService to exchange payment details for a one-time token.
-    PaymentMethodService pm = new PaymentMethodService();

-    // Provide payment details as TokenOptions.
-    Token token = pm.CreateToken(new TokenOptions(){
-        Type = "card",
-        CardNumber = "4242424242424242",
-        CardExpirationMonth = 10,
-        CardExpirationYear = 2020,
-        CardCvv = "123",
-        Name = "Dave Bowman",
-        Address1 = "2001 Space Odyssey Ln",
-        City = "Austin",
-        State = "TX",
-        PostalCode = "78750",
-        Email = "devsupport@affinipay.com"
-    });

     // Invoke the TransactionService to run a charge.
     TransactionService ts = new TransactionService();

     // Run a charge using the one-time token.
     Charge charge = ts.Charge(new ChargeOptions(){
         AmountInCents = 1000,
+        Method = new TokenReferenceOptions() {
-        Method = token.Id
+          TokenId = token.Id
+        }
     });
     await context.Response.WriteAsync(JObject.FromObject(charge).ToString());
     }

-// Handle exceptions and print details to the screen. catch(ChargeIOException e) {
+// Handle exceptions and print details to the screen. catch(ChargeIoException e) {
     await context.Response.WriteAsync(e.Message);
 }
 ```
 ## Documentation
-The latest AffiniPay payment gateway API documentation is available at [https://developers.affinipay.com/reference/api.html#PaymentGatewayAPI](https://developers.affinipay.com/reference/api.html#PaymentGatewayAPI).
+The latest AffiniPay Payment Gateway API documentation is available at [https://developers.affinipay.com/reference/api.html#PaymentGatewayAPI](https://developers.affinipay.com/reference/api.html#PaymentGatewayAPI).

 ## Development
 To successfully run tests, you must have an AffiniPay merchant account that matches the following configuration:

+-   At least one test-mode eCheck account (for eCheck payments)
--   At least one test-mode ACH _and_ one test-mode credit account
+-   At least one test-mode credit account (for credit card payments)
 -   No daily/monthly transaction limit set on your test-mode accounts
 -   CVV policy set to "_Optional_"
 -   AVS policy set to "_Address or Postal Code Match - Lenient_"
 -   No additional **Required Payment Fields** checked other than those set by default after selecting a CVV/AVS policy

 Contact [support](mailto:devsupport@affinipay.com) if you need an AffiniPay merchant account or to remove transaction limits from your test account(s).
-Refer to [AVS and CVV Policies](https://developers.affinipay.com/basics/account-management.html) for policy configuration information.

 ## API
 This library contains the following services: